hadley/helpr/ideas.md

 * DONE - Have interaction with demo things
   * DONE - Execute whole demo
   * DONE - Execute highlighted part
-* BUSY - Have output done within the example
+* DONE - Have output done within the example
-  * NEEDS - an update from evaluate
+  * DONE - an update from evaluate
 * DONE - Use parser to count all the functions used by the demo.
 For functions that are called most offline, add cross-links to the demo from their topic page

 ## Topic